Newest Chapters

 Twin punches to the sides of Tanshi’s neck sprang from the mist.
 He managed to partially block the blows with his pewter staff, but the effort left him stunned.
 He jumped back reflexively with his weapon raised to protect his head.
 If those punches had hit him directly, his neck would be broken.

-Tenryū Sōjō looked like an old, drunk man, but he was far more than that.
+Tenryū Sōjō looked like a drunk old man, but he was far more than that.

 Now fired up to defend himself, Tanshi attacked with his full strength.